divipp/pandoc-haskell/pandocHaskell.md

     Eq ((Bool,Bool),[Bool])
     -- ...

+Instance definitions are not allowed on type synonyms in Haskell 98.

 ## What is a Haskell program?

 This subsection contains the essential vocabulary which is needed to